Kinetic simulation of magnetic-field-tuned hydrodynamic electron transport in graphene corbino disk: Introduction

-In this study, the thermal behaviors of hydrodynamic electron transport in a homogeneous Corbino disk geometry under the magnetic field are studied by solving the electron Boltzmann transport equation (eBTE) coupled with the Poisson equation.
+In this study, the thermal behaviors of hydrodynamic electron transport in a homogeneous Corbino disk geometry under the magnetic field are studied.
+The electron BTE with a dual-relaxation-time Callaway model~\cite{PhysRevResearch.7.013087,chandra2019a,hydrodynamic_electron_review,pnas_superballistic2017,sulpizio2019visualizing} is adopted to systematically study electron transport in a graphene Corbino disk.
+An implicit discrete ordinate method is developed to solve it numerically crossover the hydrodynamic and diffusive regimes.
 The Newton method is used to solve the nonlinear relationships between the Fermi-Dirac distribution, chemical potential and temperature.
-The competition effects on hydrodynamic transport among magnetic field, electric field and temperature gradient are investigated.
+The competition effects on hydrodynamic transport among magnetic field, electric field and temperature gradient are investigated within different scattering rates.
 Electric and thermal properties of both diffusive and hydrodynamic electron transport in the spatial domain are compared and discussed.

-The rest of this article is organized as follows.
-Electron BTE is introduced in Sec.~\ref{sec:eBTE}.
-Numerical results and analysis of thermal behaviors in Corbino disk geometry are presented in Sec.~\ref{sec:discussions}.
+The rest of paper is organized as follow.
+In Sec.~\ref{sec:eBTE}, the kinetic model and associated numerical methods are introduced.
+Then a systematical discussion is conducted in Sec.~\ref{sec:discussions}.
 Finally, a conclusion is made in Sec.~\ref{sec:conclusions}.